carstenSpraener/cgV19/docs/GettingStarted.md

 ## How to use more cartridges?
 Cartridges are the generator blocks for certain areas like JPA, REST or Cloud.
-Cgv19 comes with som predefined cartridges to support some common tasks.
+Cgv19 comes with some predefined cartridges to support some common tasks.
 You can create your own cartridge (of course with the use of cgv19 and the predefined meta-cartridge) and place the jar file in the catridge-folder of your cgv19 installation.